gravity-ui/uikit/src/components/Loader/README.md

 <!--/GITHUB_BLOCK-->

-S – Small size, used when standard loader are too big.
+S – Small size, used when standard loader is too big.

 M – Medium (basic size), used in most cases.

-L – Large size, used when standard loader are too small.
+L – Large size, used when standard loader is too small.

 ## Properties